baptistecabrera/bca-nuget/ReadMe.md

 _Bca.NuGet_ is available as a package from _[PowerShell Gallery](https://www.powershellgallery.com/)_, _[NuGet](https://www.nuget.org/)_ and _[Chocolatey](https://chocolatey.org/)_*, please refer to each specific plateform on how to install the package.

-\* Chocolatey feed may not be up to date as there are manual verifications for each packages.
+\* Availability on Chocolatey is subject to approval.

 ### Manually